- Windows update errors such as Check for Windows update issues detected often occur enough to be considered a common issue in PC computing.

 After running these commands, restart your PC.
 Once your PC restarts, try to install Windows updates again.

-- Now navigate to Startup tab and click on Open Task Manager.
+- Navigate to the Startup tab, then click Open Task Manager.

 After your PC restarts, check if the issue still appears.
-If not, one of the disabled applications or services was causing the issue.
+If not, one of the disabled applications or services was causing the problem.

-That is it, five methods on how you can fix your “potential Windows update database error detected” error message in Windows 8 or Windows 10.
-You can write us below if these tutorials worked for you or if you need further assistance with this issue.
+You can write to us below if these solutions worked for you or if you need further assistance with this issue.